ObolNetwork/obol-docs/docs/int/quickstart/group/quickstart-group-operator.md

   ![Get Started](/img/Guide06.png)

 4. Review and accept the advisories.
-5. Review the configuration created by the leader or creator and add your `ENR` generated in [Step 2](#step-2-create-and-back-up-a-private-key-for-charon).
+5. Review the configuration created by the leader or creator and add your `ENR` generated in [step 2](#step-2-create-and-back-up-a-private-key-for-charon).

   ![Review Config](/img/Guide07.png)

 6. Sign the following with your wallet
-    - The Config hash
+    - The config hash.
+This is a hashed representation of all of the details for this cluster.
-    - Your own `ENR`
+    - Your own `ENR`.
+This signature authorises the key represented by this ENR to act on your behalf in the cluster.

 7. Wait for all the other operators in your cluster to do the same.